Skip to main content

 How often do construction cranes need inspection?

-OSHA requires a competent person to inspect the crane before each shift (daily inspection), a qualified person to perform a monthly inspection documented in writing, and an annual comprehensive inspection by a qualified person following manufacturer specifications.
+OSHA requires a competent person to inspect the crane before each shift (daily inspection), a qualified person to perform a monthly inspection documented in writing, and an annual full inspection by a qualified person following manufacturer specifications.
 In addition, the crane needs a thorough inspection after any major repair, modification, or significant incident.
 Many states and cities have additional inspection requirements beyond the OSHA minimums.

 What is the difference between a mobile crane and a tower crane?